The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Introduction

-In this paper, motivated by the results of \citet{MartinezSebastian2025}, who pointed to the potential of He abundances as a key diagnostic to identify candidate binary interaction products (BIPs), we embark on the first large-scale investigation of surface He abundances in Galactic O-type stars.
+In this paper, we embark on the first large-scale investigation of surface He abundances in Galactic O-type stars.
 Our study is based on the analysis of a high-quality spectroscopic dataset assembled within the framework of the IACOB project \cite{Simon-Diaz2011, Simon-Diaz2015, SimonDiaz2020a}.
-This work continues the efforts initiated in \citet{Holgado2018, Holgado2022} and \citet{MartinezSebastian2025}, and is complemented by a parallel study of surface nitrogen abundances (Martínez-Sebastián et al., subm.).
+This work continues the efforts initiated in \citet{Holgado2018, Holgado2022} and \citet{MartinezSebastian2025}, and is complemented by a parallel study of surface N abundances (Martínez-Sebastián et al., subm.).

 The structure of the paper is as follows.
-The description of the working sample and observational material is provided in Sect.~\ref{section2}, while Sect.~\ref{section3} concentrates on the methodology used to obtain estimates of projected rotational velocities, atmospheric parameters, and He abundances.
-Section~\ref{section4} summarizes key results of our investigation, including the general distribution of He abundances, comparison with results from the literature, and the distribution of the stars in the Hunter and spectroscopic Hertzsprung–Russell diagrams \citep{Hunter2008, Langer2014}, and the analysis in runaway and binary status.
+The description of the working sample and observational material is provided in Sect.~\ref{section2}, while Sect.~\ref{section3} concentrates on the methodology used to obtain estimates of the atmospheric parameters and He abundances.
+Section~\ref{section4} summarizes key results of our investigation, including a comparison with the literature and the general distribution of He abundances in several contexts.
 A discussion of the results, our main conclusions, and future prospects are presented in Sects.~\ref{section5} and \ref{section6}.